Q: This race sounds dangerous. How will you ensure my safety?

 Q: Will there be aid stations?

 A: Where would we put the aid stations?
 I mean, we could put them at the way stations, I guess, but that would mean we have to carry more things back into the middle of the woods.
 Nah.
 You’re on your own.
-But there will be beer at the end.
+But there will be beer and n/a beverages at the end.
 That’s all the aid you need.
 Although, maybe you should bring a first aid kit.
-That dragon in the middle of the course might make you wish you had some burn cream or something.
+That dragon might make you wish you had some burn cream or something.

 Q: What’s the super-secret surprise rule?